HopeforJustice/main/src/plugins/give-recurring/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.12.7: November 18th, 2021 =
+* Change: PayPal IPN verification is always in effect for improve security
+* Fix: Rogue HTML no longer shows up in the multi-level donation receipt
+* Fix: Donor first name is properly set on renewals
+* Fix: When setting a form to admin-defined recurrence a proper default is set that makes things work properly
+* Fix: Correct the Authorize.net subscription URL
+* Fix: Offline pending donations no longer show up in donor history

 = 1.12.6: August 12th, 2021 =
 * Fix: Stripe subscriptions properly honor donor currency